At Ruston Paving, nothing is more important than the safety of our employees and those we interact with while we are on

 Facets of Our Safety Program

-In additional to an organizational commitment to safety, Ruston Paving continues to implement many procedures and tools to promote and ensure a safe workplace.
+In addition to an organizational commitment to safety, Ruston Paving continues to implement many procedures and tools to promote and ensure a safe workplace.

 Top-Down and Bottom-Up Flow of Safety Ideas

 An idea for a safer way to work can come from anyone.
 For that reason, Ruston Paving encourages all our employees to voice suggestions on how to do things better.
-One such example is our Stretch & Flex Program, which was instituted company-wide based off a suggestion from an employee in our Central NY Division.
+One such example is our Stretch & Flex Program, which was instituted company-wide based on a suggestion from an employee in our Central NY Division.

 The goal of the Safety Committee is to continually promote and raise awareness for construction safety management through discussion and outreach.
 Not to be confused with Toolbox Talks, the safety committee discusses and generates solutions for safety based on feedback from all aspects of our operation.

 The goal of safety reporting is to promote a sense of accountability within the workforce and to document safety concerns while organizing and establishing a plan of action to improve the overall safety program.
 The following are some of the tools that we utilize.

 - Safety Audits – Completed by all safety committee members once a week.
 These can be used to audit an area, vehicles, and equipment, or even an entire job site.

 - Safety Incident Report – Completed by those involved in or witnessing a safety incident or near miss.

-- Safety Investigation Report – This report is utilized to try to identify ways to improve our operation to provide a safe incident free work environment for our employees.
-These are completed by the manager of the employee that has been involved in a safety incident or near miss.
+- Safety Investigation Report – This report is utilized to try to identify ways to improve our operation to provide a safe incident-free work environment for our employees.
+These are completed by the manager of the employee who has been involved in a safety incident or near miss.